vanyle/vectarine/docs/user_manual.md

 local Resources = require('@vectarine/resources')
 local Io = require('@vectarine/io')

--- import the types defined inside helper, this has no runtime effect -- helper only contains an empty table, but has type information. local helper = require("helper.luau")

 -- We can still use the types defined inside helper! local s: helper.myType = "abc"

+--- We use the import 'technique' local helperResource, helper = Resources.loadScript("scripts/helper.luau", require("helper.luau"))

---- loadScript is what actually executes `helper.luau`.
+--- Resources.loadScript is what actually executes `helper.luau`.
+--- require() returns an empty table, but is properly typed.
+--- When a table is passed as the second argument to loadScript, it is filled with the exports of the script.
+--- This gives the impression that require() returns the exports of the script, but it does not.

+--- Note that the helper variable is still empty until the resource is ready.

---- Note that `helper.luau` is only executed once.
+--- Also, note that `helper.luau` is only executed once.
 If you rerun loadScript, you'll get a handle to the same resource.
---- loadScript has as an optional argument a table where the values returned by the script will be stored.
+--- However, helper will always be filled with the latest exports of the script, even if it is reloaded.
---- This only works if the script returns a table, otherwise, this is ignored. local helperResource = Resources.loadScript("scripts/helper.luau", helper)
+--- This only works if the script returns a table, otherwise, this is ignored.

 function Update()
     if Resources.isResourceReady(helperResource) then